danielpassy/Desafio_Inoa/README.md

 <b>Q</b>: Why PostgreSQL?<br>
 <b>A</b>: It's definitely not the best fit for time series data.
 I'd use InfluxDB, Cassandra or other Time series db.
 But It would require much more studying as I'm not familiar with those DBs.
 With more time, it would be one of the top priorities.

+<b>Q</b>: The B3 data it's incomplete, it returned only the closing value, why?<br>
+<b>A</b>: I choosed an API that was easy to use and had a free tier.
+It was late in the development cycle that I finally understood that the API functionalities were lacking.